Ideas for Low-Cost Kids Ministry Events

 Stations with basic supplies.
 Playdough station.
 Painting station.
 Building station with cardboard and tape.
 Jewelry with discount beads.

-Kids rotate competing for creativity not perfection.
-Everyone gets ribbon for something stupid.
+Kids rotate, competing for creativity not perfection.
+Everyone gets a ribbon for something stupid.
 "Most colorful."
 "Most unique."
 "Best glitter explosion."

-Sarah organized this kids so proud their creations.
+Sarah organized this and kids were so proud of their creations.
 Parents couldn't believe what kids made with basically garbage.

-Emma made entire dollhouse cardboard boxes.
-Tyler painted something parents wanted frame which shows how desperate they are.
+Emma made an entire dollhouse from cardboard boxes.
+Tyler painted something his parents wanted to frame which shows how desperate they are.

 Talent Show Chaos

-Free and kids get show off random skills they're proud of.
+Free and kids get to show off random skills they're proud of.

-No pressure be perfect.
-Just chance celebrate what makes each kid weird.
+No pressure to be perfect.
+Just a chance to celebrate what makes each kid weird.

-Marcus who never participates anything?
-Did comedy routine had everyone dying.
-Turns out he's hilarious when given platform instead of being told sit still.
+Marcus who never participates in anything?
+Did a comedy routine that had everyone dying.
+Turns out he's hilarious when given a platform instead of being told to sit still.

-Jessica's shy daughter sang solo first time ever.
+Jessica's shy daughter sang a solo for the first time ever.
 Parents crying happy tears which was awkward but sweet.

 Zero dollars.
-Maximum confidence building or public humiliation depending how you look at it.
+Maximum confidence building or public humiliation depending on how you look at it.

 Pajama Game Thing

-Everyone comes pajamas.
-Board game stations around room.
-Hot chocolate from packets tastes like cardboard but kids don't care.
+Everyone comes in pajamas.
+Board game stations around the room.
+Hot chocolate from packets that tastes like cardboard but kids don't care.

 Giant sleepover without anyone actually sleeping over.
-Kids love excuse wear pajamas church like they're getting away with something.
+Kids love an excuse to wear pajamas to church like they're getting away with something.

 Games we already had.
 Hot chocolate five dollars.
-Kids felt like rebels breaking dress code.
+Kids felt like rebels breaking the dress code.

-Tom's son who usually has major attitude?
-Spent evening teaching little kids chess.
-Completely different person when not being forced do church stuff.
+Tom's son who usually has a major attitude?
+Spent the evening teaching little kids chess.
+Completely different person when not being forced to do church stuff.

 Backwards Day Insanity